IPA-CyberLab/h132/README.md

 Next, generate a configuration file for the repository.
 This file stores the `h132` configuration that applies to all file operations within the repository.
 The repository-wide configuration is called a **letter writing set**.

-Run the following command to create a new letter writing set:
+Run the following commands to create a new letter writing set:

 ```sh
 $ export LWS_DIR=/path/to/your/repo